keldranase/expense-tracker-rest-api/README.md

 Small REST API, made for the practice sake.
 Each user, registered in application can have multiple categories of expenses (shopping, entartainment, ...).
 Each category can have multiple transactions, associated with it.

-I'm not happy with it.
-Names could use more work, and I think I can simplify some get logic.

 ## Data Storage

 Data is stored via PostgreSQL, in three tables: users, categories and transactions.
 It's possible to painlessly switch database, because it's hidden behind interface.